BasharIrani23/reading-notes/week8/Redux-tools.md

     {todoStore.todos.map(todo => <div key={todo.id}>{todo.text}</div>)}
   </div>
 ));

-Update State with Actions: State should be modified using actions.
+- Update State with Actions: State should be modified using actions.
 This makes state changes more predictable and structured.

-javascript
-Copy code
 class TodoStore {
   @observable todos = [];